What does an approved emergency responder do?

 Becoming an approved emergency responder

-A formal application to become an approved emergency responder is required to be completed and submitted to the Department of Mines and Petroleum for assessment by a Dangerous Goods Officer.
+A formal application to become an approved emergency responder is required to be completed and submitted to the Department of Mines, Industry Regulation and Safety for assessment by a Dangerous Goods Officer.
 The application form and supporting documentation are required to demonstrate the applicant has the capacity to respond to any dangerous goods transport incident for which approval is sought.

 Prospective responders must demonstrate that they have the relevant experience and safety systems in place as outlined in the application form and guide.